-Cash basis income recognized on impaired loans for the years ended December 31, 2019 and 2018 was not material.
+Cash basis income recognized on impaired loans for the years ended December 31, 2020 and 2019 was not material.

-At December 31, 2019 and 2018, the Bank had approximately \$100,000 and \$130,000 in recorded investment in loans identified as troubled debt restructurings, respectively, and had allocated approximately \$1,000 and \$61,000 as specific reserves for these loans, respectively.
-The Bank has committed not to lend additional amounts to customers with outstanding loans that are classified as troubled debt restructurings as of December 31, 2019.
-No loans were modified as troubled debt restructurings during 2019 and 2018.
+At December 31, 2020 and 2019, the Bank had approximately \$100,000 in recorded investment in loans identified as troubled debt restructurings and had allocated approximately \$1,000 as related allowance for these loans.
+The Bank has committed not to lend additional amounts to customers with outstanding loans that are classified as troubled debt restructurings as of December 31, 2020.
+No loans were modified as troubled debt restructurings during 2020 and 2019.

-There were no loans modified as troubled debt restructuring for which there was a payment default within twelve months following the modification during the years ended December 31, 2019 and 2018.
+There were no loans modified as troubled debt restructuring for which there was a payment default within twelve months following the modification during the years ended December 31, 2020 and 2019.
 A loan is considered to be in payment default once it is 90 days contractually past due under the modified terms.